[Bahasa Melayu] [华文] [தமிழ்]

 In Stage 2, 678 people voted and picked the top 5 most important issues facing Singapore.
 You can read the results and analysis of all the results, apart from location, here, and the breakdown of location data (by constituency) here.

-For Stage 3, we will be publishing articles on the issues raised.
-We will also be asking the political parties about their views on the issues highlighted by The Citizens’ Agenda.
+In Stage 4, we ask the political parties about their views on the issues highlighted by The Citizens’ Agenda.
 You can see their responses here.

 This iteration of the Singapore Citizens’ Agenda is now complete.
 Our thanks to everyone who participated and/or supported this in some way!